The Back Door Rock Climbing

 Although there aren't very many routes, the rock quality of the area is excellent, and the routes themselves are all quality.
 The route difficulty is varied, and challenging at most levels.
 This is a good place to check out when it gets hot.
 It's normally much less crowded than Discovery Wall or the Monolith, and is a great change of pace for the frequent Pinnacles visitor.

 Another approach breaks off the Moses Springs trail where it meets the Northwest corner of the Monolith.
 Scramble up a gentle hill to your right at this juncture, and find yourself confronted by the imposing, lichen-covered face of The Druid.
-Follow the trial, passing under The Druid, and contour uphill to meet the Back Door wall.
+Follow the trail, passing under The Druid, and contour uphill to meet the Back Door wall.
 This small trail is hard to spot when the brush is thick, and the poison oak grows rampant around it in the springtime, so wear long pants- or approach in the winter.

 Another more annoying approach is to trek down below the East Face routes, past Subterranean Tango and Bridwell Bolts, and then scramble up the loose hill, wending your way through boulders.
 This approach will put you right at the base of The Black Dagger boulder.
 Continue up the hill to reach the Back Door wall.